GenesisFR/DS2TroubleshootingGuide/README.md

 21. Uncheck "Automatic metric" and set it to 1 (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
 22. Hit OK until all windows are closed.
 23. Attempt to host/join via Local Network in Dungeon Siege 2.

-Note: if the ZeroTier adapter isn't listed at step 14, go to "C:\ProgramData\ZeroTier\One\tap-windows\x64", right-click "zttap300.inf" and hit Install.

 ## Play windowed